|Message from Gordon W

 I have always found tripods cumbersome to use and a nuisance to carry any distance, so thanks to all my gear being image stabilized and the higher ISO capabilities being usable in modern cameras, I now rarely need to shoot from a tripod.
 The tripod is kept in the car, which is always nearby, but the tripod only gets used when long exposures absolutely require it, like night photography.

 Since I dislike the harsh unnatural light produced by flash units, it is very rare for me to use flash to illuminate a shot.
-The only exception would be for fill light, but even then Iíll generally use a reflector of some kind during the shot or if needed, fill in shadows during post processing rather than use flash lighting.
+The only exception would be for fill light, but even then I prefer a reflector of some kind or fill in shadows during post processing.
 To me, thereís no quicker way to turn what could have been a photograph into a snapshot than to use flash.
 I have seen photos illuminated with flash that I liked, but they involved multiple flash units spaced around the scene and that requires far more bother and expense than I care to put into photography and are unnecessary for the kind of photography I now shoot in retirement.
 To each their own.